BenjaminHabert/Paris_Subway_Dataviz/README.md

 This project builds a small-multiple visualization of the Paris subway network.

+You can read more about this project [here](https://www.rand-on.com/datascience/2018_paris_subway/paris_subway.html).

 Here is a low-res version of the output.
 Each point is a subway station.
 Each circle is a subway line (color is official line color and circle size is proportional to line number)